mkunta1/buzzline-01-mahi/README.md

 3. The generated messages will be logged both to the console and a file located in the logs directory.

 Custom Message Example:
-Breaking news!
+-Breaking news!
 I just shared a book and it was absolutely shocking!
-Breaking news!
+-Breaking news!
 I just loved an app and it was absolutely mind-blowing!

+## consumer script
+detects the message, triggering the alert.